 Ms. McDermott is a founding member and the Executive Director of NOVA Hope for Haiti.
 She has a degree in Allied Health Services.
 She has been a practicing radiological technologist in the orthopedic field for over twenty-five years.
 Her family served as “host parents” for a sick and injured Haitian child through the “Healing the Children” program and they subsequently adopted this young girl.
 Her administrative talents coupled with her strong passion to improve medical care in Haiti have been paramount in getting our efforts underway.

-Mr. Carroll is a Managing Director at Morgan Stanley where he heads a team that works with a small and select number of ultra-high net worth families and individuals, delivering comprehensive wealth management solutions.
-Prior to Morgan Stanley, he worked for 13 years at Goldman Sachs as a Private Wealth Advisor and 5 years at PriceWaterhouseCoopers as a CPA.
+Mr. Carroll is a Managing Director at Morgan Stanley.
+Prior to Morgan Stanley, he worked for over 12 years at Goldman Sachs as a Private Wealth Advisor and 5 years at PriceWaterhouseCoopers as a CPA.
 He obtained his undergraduate degree summa cum laude from Notre Dame and MBA from the Wharton School of Business at the University of Pennsylvania.
 In addition to NOVA, Mr. Carroll is actively involved in a number of other charities.
 His industry contacts, educational and professional distinctions, and outreach work bring a wealth of strategic ideas and new perspectives to NOVA Hope for Haiti.

 Mr. Guarderas has been President of Direct Market Designs, a marketing execution company supporting Fortune 100 companies’ corporate communications since 2007.
 His company develops and protects corporate brands through various forms of direct marketing.
 Prior to his current role, Mr. Guarderas spent a number of years in Finance, including roles as CFO and in investment banking as well as mergers and acquisitions.
 As a multi-linguist, he has lived around the world including Brazil.
 He earned his undergraduate degree from SUNY Buffalo and his MBA from New York University.